icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 collected water is deposited on a continuously moving glass tape, impregnated with methylene blue dye powder.
 The width of the trace on the tape is proportional to the rate of water interception by the head.
-The General Electric instrument is shown in figure 6 .
+The General Electric instrument is shown in figure 6.

 ![Figure 6](images/naca-rm-a9c09/Figure 6 capilary collector.png)
+_(image quality is poor in the online version of NACA-RM-A9C09)_

 >Advantages
 >1.
 The capillary collector provides for the